| |

-This vegan meatloaf is hearty, flavorful, and NOT mushy!
-It’s packed with plant-based protein from tofu, lentils, and walnuts.
+This vegan meatloaf is hearty, flavorful, and nourishing!
+It’s packed with plant-based protein and fiber from tofu, lentils, and walnuts.

-This vegan meatloaf is a labor of love but so worth it!
+I make this vegan meatloaf every year for Thanksgiving.
 It’s super hearty, comforting, protein-packed, and tastes amazing!
 It’s perfect for holiday gatherings, but I also like to make it as meal prep for the week since it’s so filling and easy to pack into lunch boxes.
 Serve with rice, mashed potatoes, or throw it in a sandwich with a side salad or roasted/steamed veggies on the side for a complete meal.

 ingredients for vegan meatloaf